 Given the high volume of traffic in today's 4G networks, optimizing the use of frequency resources will help cellular providers achieve impressive energy savings and improve customer service.

-Anomaly detection using machine learning allows predicting the traffic demand in various parts of the network, helping operators to distribute it more properly.
-This article is based on our analysis of the information from the public domain and implementing ML algorithms to effectively solve this problem with one of the possible approaches.
+Network anomaly detection using machine learning allows predicting the traffic demand in various parts of the network, helping operators to distribute it more properly.
+This article is based on our analysis of the information from the public domain and implementing network optimization using AI to effectively solve this problem with one of the possible approaches.

 There are multiple solutions for this particular problem, the most interesting include: